abhisek2004/SmartCare-Ninjas-Sih-2024/CONTRIBUTING.md

 9. **Create a New Branch and Move to the Branch:**

-   - Create a new branch for your changes and move to that branch using the following commands:
+   - Create a new branch for your changes and switch to that branch:

    ```sh
    git checkout -b <branch-name>